Pool Water Conservation FAQ

 How can I minimize backwashing?

-Most people backwash more often than they need to.
-Each time you backwash you use between 250 to 1,000 gallons of water depending on your pool and equipment size.
-When backwashing your filter, keep an eye on color and quality of the water and stop the backwash process as soon as you can.
-Keep a cover on your pool when not in use to minimize debris from finding its way into your pool.
+Most people backwash their pool filter more often than they need to, or backwash earlier than what the manufacturer recommends.
+Each time you backwash, you use 250–1,000 gallons of water, depending on your pool and equipment size.
+When backwashing your filter, keep an eye on the color and quality of the water, and stop the backwash process as soon as you can.
+Keep a cover on your pool when not in use to minimize debris buildup.

 Remember, a cleaner pool means a cleaner filter and less backwashing.
 Switching to a cartridge filter can also eliminate the need to backwash completely.

 What is the benefit of a cartridge filter?

 The amount of water saved is the number one reason to use a cartridge filter.
 Instead of backwashing, cartridge filters only need to be removed and hosed off.
 Cartridge filters can actually trap smaller dirt particles than a traditional sand filter.
-They also work great with lower pump pressure which can reduce your energy cost!
+They also work great with lower pump pressure, which can reduce your energy cost!

-I already have a cover and checked for leaks, what else can I do to help?
+What else can I do to help?